NChaouch/holbertonschool-shell/basics/README.md

 task 6: Create a script that creates a directory named my_first_directory in the /tmp/ directory. task 7: Move the file betty from /tmp/ to /tmp/my_first_directory.

+task 8: Delete the file betty.

+The file betty is in /tmp/my_first_directory